fls-bioinformatics-core/auto_process_ngs/docs/source/icell8.rst

  **Name**           **Description**
  ------------------ ----------------------------------------
- contaminant_filter Tasks for filtering "contaminated" reads qc                 Tasks for performing QC on the FASTQs statistics         Tasks for generating statistics
+ contaminant_filter Tasks for filtering "contaminated" reads qc                 Tasks for performing QC on the Fastqs statistics         Tasks for generating statistics
  ================== ========================================